MessaoudiLab/ATAC-Seq/Transcription_Factor_Footprinting/Centipede/readme.md

 ## Prerequisite Software

 ### Meme Suite
+Meme suite is installed on the cluster, but for unknown reasons, this workflow currently only functions if the data processing of the Meme suite is completed on a local computer.

 Go to the MEME Suite download page to find the latest version of software: http://meme-suite.org/doc/download.html
 ```